letaron/rumake/README.md

 # RUMAKE

-`rumake` is a task runner written in Rust.
+`rumake` is a task runner written in Rust that tries to stay close to the sell.
 It doesn't attend to be a drop-in replacement for `make`.

 ## Installation